rocket7642/CSS143B/homework/homework3/problem_1/readme.md

 }
 ```

-The mergeSorted function merge all values from the list in the parameter to it's own list while ***maintaining the ascending order***.
+The mergeSorted function merges all values from the list in the parameter to it's own list while ***maintaining the ascending order***.
 Merge should not change anything in the input list.
 New nodes will be created in the calling list to accomodate the values from the external list.

 For example: